If you are struggling to afford everyday essentials, you may be able to get help from the Crisis and Resilience Fund.

 - help to improve your skills and find work

-- energy advice
+- advice on energy costs

-You can apply for a Crisis Payment if you:
+You can apply for a crisis payment if you:

-A financial shock could include:
+A 'financial shock' could include:

-- a bereavement or accident
+- a death or accident in the family

-- a health emergency or mental health crisis that has led to more costs
+- a health emergency or mental health crisis

-You can apply for a Housing Payment if you:
+You can apply for a housing payment if you:

 - get Housing Benefit or the housing part of Universal Credit